jquery/learn.jquery.com/page/javascript-101/arrays.md

 * *Index* – The index of this element in the array.
 * *Array* – The array itself.

-All of these are optional, but you will need at least the "Element" parameter in most cases.
+All of these are optional, but you will need at least the *Element* parameter in most cases.

 ```
 // Native .forEach()